Skip to main content

 100%

-of students complete two internships as part of the minor
+of health care studies students complete two internships as part of the minor

 of students receive financial aid through academic merit scholarships and need-based grants